 Okay, there are a few things wrong with this picture and they all point back to the same issue, your trainer’s control over you.
 I want to teach my clients how to not need me!
 That is right, people stay for the coaching, the community and the accountability but most of the clients that have been training with me for a few years don’t need me anymore because they learn so much in that amount of time.

-Before we even get into how bad each one of these strategies is for you metabolism, lets just lay some things out.
+Before we even get into how bad each one of these strategies is for your metabolism, let’s just lay some things out.

 -Consistency and calories are number one when it comes to dieting, so any fad diet that is hard to stick with long term probably isn’t the best choice.